egnha/dub/README.md

 ## Design choices

-  - The ad hoc pattern-matching syntax is very compact and doesn’t conflict with R’s existing semantics (dub appropriates `` `:` `` as an associative operator of symbols, whereas the built-in `` `:` `` is a range operator for integers).
+  - The ad hoc pattern-matching syntax is very compact and avoids conflicting with R’s existing semantics. (dub appropriates `` `:` `` as a symbol concatenator, in a strictly localized context; the usual `` `:` `` is a operator of an altogether different type and semantics.)

   - The code is kept deliberately small—around 40 lines—to make it easy
     to grasp (granting some familiarity with [computing on the